shullmb/jhu_webdev/course01/module02/assignment-Calc-Max-Word-Freq/README.md

     * Create an array of LineAnalyzers for each line in the file

 12. Implement the calculate_line_with_highest_frequency() method to:
-    * calculate the highest number of occurences of a word in a line across all lines and stores this result in the highest_count_across_lines attribute.
+    * calculate the maximum value for highest_wf_count contained by the LineAnalyzer objects in the analyzers array and store this result in the highest_count_across_lines attribute.
-    * identifies the word(s) that were used with the highest number of occurrences and stores them in print_highest_word_frequency_across_lines.
+    * identify the LineAnalyzer object(s) in the analyzers array that have the highest_wf_count equal to the highest_count_across_lines attribute value found in the previous step and store them in highest_count_words_across_lines attribute.

 13. Implement the print_highest_word_frequency_across_lines() method to
     * print the result in the following format